silent10/android/README.md

 Remember the "MyTravelAppHandler" which we passed to *initEva* in step two?
 This object should implement interfaces from the com.evature.evasdk.appinterface namespace.

-These interfaces include:
+These interfaces include Search interfaces:

-* FlightSearch - trigger an applicative search for flights per the end-user’s request
+* *EvaFlightSearch* - trigger an applicative search for flights per the end-user’s request

-* HotelSearch - trigger an applicative search for Hotels
+* *EvaHotelSearch* - trigger an applicative search for Hotels

-* CarSearch - trigger an applicative search for Car Rentals
+* *EvaCarSearch* - trigger an applicative search for Car Rentals

-* CruiseSearch - trigger an applicative search for Cruises
+* *EvaCruiseSearch* - trigger an applicative search for Cruises

-* HotelCount, FlightCount, etc.. - count the number of relevant search results
+And others:

+* *EvaFlightNavigate* - show data related to flights (eg. boarding pass, departure time, etc...)

+* *EvaReservationHandler* - handle queries regarding reservations (show reservation, cancel reservation)

+* *EvaInitHandler* - handle Eva init result, you may wish to show the record button only after successful initialization.

+* *EvaPermissionsRequiredHandler* - If your app handler implements this interface it will be called when Eva is activated and there are missing runtime permissions.
+                                  In this callback you can explain to the user why the permissions are necessary, request the permissions and call startSearchByVoice again if granted.
+                                  Optionally, if the user accepts the Record permission but refuses the Location permission, you can start Eva with the GPS disabled (see more EvaAppSetup parameters below).

-There are several more interfaces for you to integrate with and we are adding more interfaces  all the time, so stay tuned!
+We are adding more interfaces  all the time, so stay tuned!

-Of course, you don’t have to implement all of the above interfaces, only the ones that are functionally supported by your application.
+Of course, these interfaces are **optional**.
+You don’t have to implement all of the above interfaces, only the ones that are functionally supported by your application.

 Eva will automatically infer which features should be enabled based on which interfaces your app handler implements.

 For example, if your app only supports searching for flights then you only need to implement one interface:  **_FlightSearch_**.

-As you can tell from the above list, the current interfaces are pairs of **Search* and **Count*, see below their different meaning.

-Normally you should implement the \**Search* interface, while the \**Count* interface is optional but highly recommended.

 ### Applicative Search interfaces